jeffreybergier/Hipstapaper/README.md

 - Syncronize list between devices using Ream Object Server
     - Realm Object server is user provided currently.
 - Restore application state

+## Why Did I Write This?
+- I wanted to learn how to make a Source-List / Splitview style app in both UIKit and AppKit.
+- I wanted to learn how to make a CRUD style application.
+- I wanted to learn how to provide search, filter, and sorting capabilities in an application.
+- I wanted to learn how to use Mac specific features like drag and drop, menus, contextual menus, etc.
+- I wanted to learn how to use Realm.
+- I wanted to learn how to use the Realm Object Server.
+- I wanted to learn how to make share extensions on macOS and iOS.